GodotSteam/GodotSteam-Docs/docs/tutorials/voice.md

 In case you want to Steam's Voice functionality in your game, we might as well cover that too!
 This example is based partialy on this [Github repo for networked voice chat in Godot](https://github.com/ikbencasdoei/godot-voip/){ target="\_blank" } and Valve's SpaceWar example.
 There are additional ideas, details, and such from users **Punny** and **ynot01**.

-!!! warning "Notes"
-	Currently the voice playback sounds pretty choppy.
-Personally, I have experienced this when using voice chat in the Steam client and am not really sure what causes it.
-Anyone who has any ideas is welcome to fix this example up!

 ??? guide "Relevant GodotSteam classes and functions"
 	* [Friends class](../classes/friends.md)
 		* [setInGameVoiceSpeaking()](../classes/friends.md#setingamevoicespeaking)